nephio-project/docs/content/en/docs/guides/install-guides/_index.md

 Monitor the installation on your terminal.

-Log on to your VM using ssh on another terminal.
+Log on to your VM using SSH on another terminal.
 Use the `docker` and `kubectl` commands to monitor the installation.

 ## Access to the user interfaces

-Once the installation is complete, log in with ssh and forward the port to the user interface (UI) (7007) and to Gitea’s HTTP interface (3000), if desired:
+Once the installation is complete, log in with SSH and forward the port to the user interface (UI) (7007) and to Gitea’s HTTP interface (3000), if desired:

 Using the GCE: